 We are active listeners and respond to the real needs expressed by our community.
 We practice transparency about who we are, what we do, and what motivates us.
 When we make mistakes, we are both clear and responsive in our corrections.

-Jesse grew up in a mill town an hour from Astoria, where she would visit with her family to load shrimp shells onto a flatbed truck to sow into a large vegetable garden at home.
-Finding and eating local food and meeting the makers and growers has been a lifelong joy, as is eating and cooking.
-Before joining the Food Web, water was a thread in her work which included coordinating salmon habitat restoration in state and private forests, planning streamside conservation with farmers and ranchers and managing community science projects on Oregon beaches.
-When not working she is most likely planning a meal with friends, hiking, foraging for wild foods, writing, and making and listening to music.
+Jesse grew up in a mill town an hour from Astoria, where she would visit with her family and load shrimp shells onto a flatbed truck to sow into a large vegetable garden at home.
+Finding and cooking with locally grown and produced food, and meeting the makers and growers, has been a lifelong joy.
+Before joining the Food Web, water was a thread in her work which included restoring salmon habitat in state and private forests, coordinating riparian conservation with landowners including farmers and ranchers, managing community science projects along the Oregon coast, creating art and education opportunities for K-12 students on the beach, and building sculptures from marine debris.
+She loves to read, hike, kayak, think big, support her local community and incorporate music into everything.

-With a background in landscape architecture and as prior manager of Astoria Sunday Market, Shelby Meyers brings local experience in small business development, project management, and ecological planning to her role of Director of Impact.
-She's thrilled that her experience can combine to support the resiliency of vibrant food systems on the North Coast.
-She also loves to weave tapestries with fishing line, grow herbs, flowers, and veggies in her hobbit garden, and eat homemade meals from all of the great cooks in her life.
+With a background in landscape architecture and as prior manager of Astoria Sunday Market, Shelby brings local experience in small business development, project management, and ecological planning to her role.
+She's thrilled that her experience can combine to support the resiliency of vibrant food systems on the north coast.
+She also loves to weave tapestries with fishing line, grow herbs, flowers, and veggies and eat homemade meals from all of the great cooks in her life.

 Andy started his professional life in food on an organic farm in Italy in 2005, so food has always been an expression of place.
 Having cultivated close relationships with local producers, combined with nearly 20 years in kitchens from Italy to New York to Portland to Astoria, Andy understands the complicated structural challenges of rebuilding a local food system.
 These days he is eager to offer support to local producers, and glad to be able to spend his work time near a kitchen, but not always in a kitchen!
 Off work, Andy cherishes time with his wonderful family and slow meandering hobbies like gardening and woodworking.